Charly Boy: 1982-1985: Nwata Miss

-1988-1990:1990
+1988-1990: 1990

-Towards the late 80s Oputa, with the help of stylist and fellow singer/songwriter Tyna Onwudiwe, created a new punk persona consisting of leather jackets and boots, powerbikes, mohawks, and a new direction in music, combining African pop and Afrobeat.
+Towards the late 80s, Oputa with the help of stylist and fellow singer/songwriter Tyna Onwudiwe, created a new punk persona consisting of leather jackets and boots, power bikes, mohawks, and a new direction in music, combining African pop and Afrobeat.
 A pioneer in Nigeria's short-lived punk movement, he soon earned the unofficial title His Royal Punkness, and renamed his Lagos residence The Punk Palace.

-Oputa's most popular album was 1990 released in 1988 – the title was a reference to Nigeria's corrupt military government which was expected to hand over power to civilians in that year, although civilian rule did not start until 1999).
-1990 earned Oputa mixed reviews due to its political nature and caused national controversy, and a number of radio stations refused to play the title track.
+Oputa's most popular album, 1990, was released in 1988, with the title referring to the year Nigeria's corrupt military government was expected to hand over power to civilians in that year, although this did not commence until 1999.
+1990 earned Oputa mixed reviews due to its political nature and caused national controversy, and several radio stations refused to play the title track.
 Despite this, 1990 was one of Nigeria's best-selling albums of 1988, and Oputa was credited with using his music to stand up to his government, a lá Fela Kuti.
 Oputa would also collaborate with Seysener to establish the annual beach concert Lekki Sunsplash.